czrtiaotiao/VLS-paper/README.md

 # VLS-paper
-The analysis functions for the paper_Direct and indirect pathway neurons in ventrolateral striatum differentially regulate licking movement and nigral responses.
+The MATLAB codes used for the analysis in the paper "Direct and indirect pathway neurons in ventrolateral striatum differentially regulate licking movement and nigral responses".
-All of them are MATLAB code.